-Crocodile opened his jaws wide and the villager ran as fast as he could.
+Crocodile opened his jaws wide and the villager ran as fast as he could

-Back at the village he told the others.
+He told the others.
 Most laughed, but some believed him.

-The villagers began to watch sun and sky carefully - learning to sow and harvest at the right times; and they never used the evil-magic powder again.
+They began to watch sun and sky carefully - learning to sow and harvest at the right times; and they never used the evil-magic powder again.
 It was a hard and hungry year.